 While you’ll likely hire new team members abroad during your international expansion, you may also send some of your current employees to Guyana.
 When you send talent to another country, you need to confirm they have the proper documentation for legal work.
-As part of our global PEO services, Globalization Partners ensures your employees have the work permits they need for lawful employment.

 Types of Work Visas